-Organic Impurities: When fine aggregate is to be used in hydraulic cement concrete, the percentage of organic impurities shall conform to the requirements of AASHTO T21; however, material producing a darker color than that specified in AASHTO T21 may be accepted in accordance with AASHTO M6.
+Organic Impurities: When fine aggregate is used in hydraulic cement concrete, the percentage of organic impurities shall conform to the requirements of AASHTO T21; however, material producing a darker color than that specified in AASHTO T21 may be accepted in accordance with AASHTO M6.

-Void Content: Void content shall be tested to verify conformity according to the requirements of VTM-5.
+Void Content: Void content shall be tested to verify conformity in accordance with AASHTO T304 .

-Deleterious Material: The amount of deleterious material in sands shall be not more than the following:
+Deleterious Material: